- What is Corona Virus?

 North Lakes – Letter box on the footpath next to the coffee shop

 Springfield – Drop box attached to the wall to the right of the door.
+Note that access to our Springfield office is by appointment only.

 We understand the financial difficulty that many tenants will be experiencing – through no fault of their own.
 We also understand that most property owners will be going through similar hardships, and they need the rent money to make their mortgage payments.